-To stop a fireplace from smoking into a room first, clean your chimney, check for downdraft, turn off any mechanical exhausts, measure your flue size to fireplace opening if the ratio is incorrect a fireplace smoke guard or exhaust fan can be added to the chimney to help eliminate this problem.
+To stop a fireplace from smoking into a room first, clean your chimney, check for downdraft, turn off any mechanical exhausts, and measure your flue size to the fireplace opening if the ratio is incorrect a fireplace smoke guard or exhaust fan can be added to the chimney to help eliminate this problem.

 Do you have a fireplace that smokes back into the room and is not drawing properly this problem can be attributed to many different things but they all come down to your fireplace not drafting the way it should, I’ll help you remedy this problem forever so you can enjoy your fireplace any time you want and won’t have smoke entering the room ever again

-Have you ever started your first fire in your fireplace or wood stove in the fall when you feel a bit of a chill and all the smoke starts pouring out of the fireplace and into the room and this is the first time it’s happened, so your in complete shock and your house smells of smoke and to get rid of the haze you start to open window and doors to let the room breath again, well this is a common problem so don’t worry and don’t think your the only one it’s happened to?
+Have you ever started your first fire in your fireplace or wood stove in the fall when you feel a bit of a chill and all the smoke starts pouring out of the fireplace and into the room this is the first time it’s happened, so you’re in complete shock and your house smells of smoke and to get rid of the haze you start to open window and doors to let the room breath again, well this is a common problem so don’t worry and don’t think your the only one it’s happened to?

-Another common scenario is that you have always had a smoky chimney and have just gotten used to it and you’ve had chimney sweeps come and look at it and no one can pinpoint the real underlining problem of why it smokes and of what you should do to fix it, well your not alone either there are literally millions of fireplaces that have this problem, and the sad part is most people just live with it or decide not to use it anymore and that’s a real shame, I don’t want you to be that person, fireplaces are so enjoyable and you should be enjoying yours.
+Another common scenario is that you have always had a smokey chimney and have just gotten used to it and you’ve had chimney sweeps come and look at it and no one can pinpoint the real underlying problem of why it smokes and what you should do to fix it, well your not alone either there are literally millions of fireplaces that have this problem, and the sad part is most people just live with it or decide not to use it anymore and that’s a real shame, I don’t want you to be that person, fireplaces are so enjoyable and you should be enjoying yours.

 If you feel like any of the people in the examples above then you are in the right place to identify what is causing the problem and find the solution so you can get back to truly enjoying your fireplace again.

-Let’s start off by talking about some of the most common factors of why your fireplace could be smoking and then after we can Identify some of the more serious reasons, and let me just tell you that 99.9 percent of fireplaces that smoke can be fixed but to get to that point you may have to do a little work or hire a professional, but none of the solutions we will mention in this article brake your bank so I encourage you to continue reading and we will find the solution together.
+Let’s start off by talking about some of the most common factors of why your fireplace could be smoking and then after we can Identify some of the more serious reasons, let me just tell you that 99.9 percent of fireplaces that smoke can be fixed but to get to that point you may have to do a little work or hire a professional, but none of the solutions we will mention in this article brake your bank so I encourage you to continue reading and we will find the solution together.

-So let’s go over 8 of the most common problems, will also look at their solutions, will even talk about some of the more complicated problems, and give you the most practical ideas to rectify them, so continue reading and let’s get your fireplace working as it should.
+So let’s go over 8 of the most common problems, will also look at their solutions, will even talk about some of the more complicated problems, and give you the most practical ideas to rectify them, so continue reading, and let’s get your fireplace working as it should.

 A cold chimney flue

-- A cold chimney flue, Chimney flues work with a natural draft which is dependent on hot air rising causing a pulling effect threw the chimney, Well you are probably thinking why would this make a difference because right away you are probably saying to yourself, I’m going to warm it up with a fire, and it should start working right away, shouldn’t it?
+- A cold chimney flue, Chimney flues work with a natural draft which is dependent on hot air rising causing a pulling effect threw the chimney, Well you are probably thinking why would this make a difference right away you are probably saying to yourself, I’m going to warm it up with a fire, and it should start working right away, shouldn’t it?

 Well in theory, yes but sometimes the process of warming a chimney with fire doesn’t happen as fast as we would like, and because the flue is cold and it has a negative pressure or downward draft that is stopping the chimney from warming to reverse that downward pressure and causing smoke to billow out, to understand this point will touch a little more on negative pressure later in the article.